I had a five-minute conversation with Oracle development Friday that rocked my world. I found out that parsing blocks stats which blocks parsing.

 P.S.
 After reviewing the SR I wanted to understand what this parse blocks stats blocks parse looked like in a state dump.
 The Oracle support analyst explained how the locks looked in a state dump that we uploaded but I didn’t get a chance to look at it closely until today.
 I found the most important information in lines with the string “LibraryObjectLock” at the front of the line after some spaces or tabs.
 There were three types of lines – the holding share lock, the waiting exclusive lock, and the many waiting share locks:

 The “…” indicates places I edited out other details.
 The handle 0x5196c8908 identifies the table being locked.
-The “Mode=S” string indicates a successful share lock of that table.
+The “Mode=S” string indicates a successful share lock of that table by the session with the long parse time.
 The “RequestMode=X” was from the stats job trying to get exclusive access to the table.
 The “RequestMode=S” was all the other sessions trying to get shared access to the table waiting for stats to first get exclusive access.
 Anyway, I just wanted to translate what Oracle support told me into something that might be useful to others.
 Plus I want to remember it myself!